-Tuesday added two switching appliances to its content networking family.
+Tuesday added two switching appliances to

 Mark Leary, Manager, Technology Marketing at Cisco, said the Cisco GSS 4480 appliance acts as a centralized command and control device, and works with Cisco switches to offload current Domain Name System control functions and direct user requests to the best available resource across the distributed data center infrastructure.
 This enables companies to use multiple data center sites to improve performance and scalability.